988 Suicide & Crisis Lifeline (formerly National Suicide Prevention Lifeline)

 Similar to the NIMH, current research regarding various mental health disorders, such as ADHD, is offered by the CDC.

 This is an excellent resource for individuals with learning difficulties, with links to professionals and materials, workshops, and tools (including audiobooks).

-A non-profit organization focused on providing help to individuals with dyslexia and their families.
+This non-profit organization is focused on providing help to individuals with dyslexia and their families.
 Also, here is a wonderful, comprehensive handbook on dyslexia published by the IDA for parents titled “What Every Family Should Know.”

 This online resource is invaluable for parents and educators interested in learning more about special education law and advocacy for students with disabilities.